NichTucker/Micromouse/README.md

 ### Sensing Subsystem
 The sensor subsystem is responsible for detecting objects and ensuring that the micromouse maintains proper alignment within the maze pathways by sensing the walls around it.

 The sensing subsystem folder contains all the necessary files and documentation for the design and implementation of the sensor subsystem.
-These being the datasheets of the non-passive components used, LaTeX and PDF design report, KiCad schematics and files, and the gerber files
+These being the datasheets of the non-passive components used, LaTeX and PDF design report, KiCad schematics and files, and the gerber files.